Motorcycle Manual: Motorcycle Licenses, Ownership, Special Rules

 Unlike most other motor vehicles, motorcycles are registered for one year rather than two, and all motorcycle registrations expire on April 30.

 Motorcycles must be inspected at least once every 12 months at a station licensed by the DMV to perform motorcycle safety inspections.
-The station will display a yellow and black sign reading "Official NYS Motorcycle Inspection Station."
+The station will display a blue and orange or blue and gold sign reading "Official NYS Motorcycle Inspection Station."
 Dealerships must inspect motorcycles prior to delivery.
 If purchased in a private sale, you will be given 10 days from the date of registration to have the motorcycle inspected.

 Motorcycles are not included in the "no fault" insurance provisions that cover other motor vehicles in New York State.
 Motorcyclists owners and operators should know and understand the extent and limitations of their insurance coverage for themselves and their passengers.